Devon Powers: Biography

 Powers was born in 1977 or 1978.
 Her father, Lee R. Powers, is an engineer and her mother, Mandy Powers, is a nurse.
 In 2007 she married lawyer David Bennion.
 Powers is African American.

 In 1999, she earned a Bachelor of Arts degree in English and women's studies from Oberlin College and, in 2008, a Ph.D. in media studies from New York University.

 Between 2001 and 2004, she worked as a freelance music journalist, largely writing for PopMatters.

-As of 2023, she is an associate professor at the Klein College of Media and Communication at Temple University.
+As of 2023, she is a professor of communication and media at the University of Michigan.
 Her research interests include consumer culture (historical and contemporary) and shifts in cultural intermediation, circulation and promotion.

 She has written two books, Writing the Record: The Village Voice and the Birth of Rock Criticism (2013) and On Trend: The Business of Forecasting the Future (2019) and, with Melissa Aronczyk, co-edited Blowing Up the Brand: Critical Perspectives on Promotional Culture (2010).